The London Shuffle Club | Indoor & Outdoor Shuffleboard in East London

 But now it’s back.

-And the people brazenly risking our economy by unleashing this illicit pastime on an unwitting public once more are none other than The London Shuffle Club, who – having tried and tested the idea via two long-term pop ups, have determined that the masses are indeed, still very keen on shuffleboard – have settled into a permanent home next door to their tabletop shuffle bar in Shoreditch.
+And the people brazenly risking our economy by unleashing this illicit pastime on an unwitting public once more are none other than The London Shuffle Club, who – having tried and tested the idea via two long-term pop ups, have determined that the masses are indeed, still very keen on shuffleboard – now run the show at a permanent, two-level home in Shoreditch.

 Like most competitive sports, it helps to be pushy.
-The court’s basically a huge rectangle, and you use a cool-looking stick (called a “tang”) to push the puck (called a “biscuit”) down into the triangular scoring zone at the end of the lane (called the “lane”).
+The courts at London Shuffle Club are basically huge rectangles, and you use a cool-looking stick (called a “tang”) to push the puck (called a “biscuit”) down into the triangular scoring zone at the end of the lane (called the “lane”).
 It’s a bit like curling, except fun.
+Punt your biscuit too far, and it’ll end up in the “kitchen” – a minus 10 scoring zone which is, ironically, not where you want to keep your biscuits.
+You’ve got about an hour to score as many points over the other team as you can, and the lanes are all fitted with scoreboards to help you

-NOTE: The London Shuffle Club is open Tues & Weds 4-11pm; Thurs-Sat noon-11pm; and Sunday 12-6pm.
-Courts cost £40 for a one hour slot (£20 off-peak), irrespective of the number of players you bring with you.
+NOTE: The London Shuffle Club is open Tuesday-Sunday.
+Lanes cost £25-42 for a one hour slot (depending on time of day and whether indoor/outdoor), irrespective of the number of players you bring with you.
 Do note, though, that this is really a team game which works best for groups of 4-8… so don’t bring too many friends along.
 You can book a lane right HERE.

 London Shuffle Club | 4 Ebor Street, E1 6AW

 Like having fun?
-You’ll probably want to read up on your monthly Agenda, then
+You’ll probably want to read up on the best things to do in Shoreditch, then